aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/considerations.md

 | China (Ningxia) Regions operated by NWCD  | :material-close-thick:{ .icon_cross } | :material-check-bold:{ .icon_check }  |

-## Restrictions
+!!!
+Important "Important"

-- You can have only one active Log Hub solution stack in one region.
+    You can have only one active Centralized Logging with OpenSearch solution stack in one region.
 If your deployment failed, make sure you have deleted the failed stack before retrying the deployment.

 [services]: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/?nc1=h_ls